gefeiwang/PGVGrow/README.md

   * NVIDIA driver 410.93 , CUDA V10.0.130, RTX 2080 Ti

 ## Results
-We train PGVGrow model based on different f-divergence such as KL-divergence, JS-divergence, Jef-divergence and our new porposed log-divergence.
+We train PGVGrow model based on different f-divergence such as KL-divergence, JS-divergence, Jef-divergence and our new porposed LogD-divergence.
 Here we only show the complete process of progressive growing based on KL-divergence.
-### KL-divergence
-We train PGVGrow from low resolution (4x4) to higher resolution which depends on the training dataset.

 <table align='center'>
 <tr align='center'>